caeareva/AVSDP/README.md

 This repository provides a series of programs written in raw python to analyse your scientific data from biological experiments.
-Each program was designed to be run in the command-line interface (in your computer terminal) but could be slightly updated for Jupyter Notebook (https://jupyter.org/).
+Each program was designed to be run in the command-line interface (in your computer terminal) but could be slightly updated to Jupyter Notebook (https://jupyter.org/).

 More programs will be included overtime!